melody289/Mosquito-Body-Size-Dynamics-PDE/README.md

 # Mosquito-Body-Size-Dynamics-PDE

-The following files run various codes
+The following files run various codes dataFormat.m pulls the data from file (access this https://data.mendeley.com/datasets/2ddbwns4gb/1) and formats it into a matrix count

 difCombVar.m
 Will run the 13 parameter situations for simulating both high and low density, This file creates the data set labeled ParCombFit.mat.